rarescosma/getbetter.ro/content/journal/2020-05-25-hiking-progress.md

 * Late but smooth fire making and steaks grilling
 * Snugged up under the UQ by 1AM
 * Saw a seal the next morning
-* Moslty chilled in the hammock
+* Mostly chilled in the hammock
 * Had a blast 2001-ing a large herbivorous skull 💀
 * Hiked back with a nice swim on the way
 * Found a creepy crypt belonging to a "Sjögren" and tried to figure out